Consistency is a huge challenge for every parent.

 Or possibly say, “I can’t keep that promise or punishment I just said.
 I said that out of anger.
 I’m going to try my reaction again with and find another way to address your actions.”

 It’s not “one size fits all” in parenting!
 Feel free to try resources out, keeping the ones that work and discarding the ones that don’t along the way.
 But whatever resources resonate with you as a parent remember to work on incorporating them through intentional practice.
+Without intentional incorporation, the best practices just become experiments in different parenting techniques.

 My hope is that you would have more confidence in parenting, more options, and the ability to be consistent in your parenting.
+As parents, we seek to help our children develop in organic and healthy ways to become well-rounded and well-adjusted people, and that starts with consistency.

 It’s not about getting it right but it is about decreasing your frustration and your child’s overly activated nervous system.